shapeshifter/shapeshifter-specification/docs/general-description/plan-phase.md

 For UFTP, it is important to realize that the AGR optimizes its portfolio based on its clients’ needs, optionally taking into account its long-term contractual obligations.

 For bilateral contracts, the DSO might provide a FlexReservationUpdate message e.g. signaling which part of the contracted volume is still reserved and which part is not needed and may be used for other purposes.
 This will typically re-trigger the AGRs portfolio optimization process.
-More information about the flex reservation mechanism is added in Appendix 3.
+More information about the flex reservation mechanism is added in [Rationale for information exchange in flexibility request](../appendix/rationale-for-information-exchange-in-flexibility-request.md).

 [^3]: USEF, "USEF - The FrameWork Specifications 2015," 2015.
 [Online].